ProjectRemedy/Remedy/README.md

 Warnings
 --------

-#### This is the first release and is not well documented or tested.
+### This is the first release and is not well documented or tested.
 Don't hesitate to submit issues on the github tracker!
-#### Remedy hasn't been designed or reviewed for operations in risky environments, please deploy responsibly.
+### Remedy hasn't been designed or reviewed for operations in risky environments, please deploy responsibly.
 We will probably implement everything on top of Tor Hidden Services at some point.
-#### Let us know on the tracker if you have suggestions!
+### Let us know on the tracker if you have suggestions!

 What is Remedy
 --------------

 ### Overview

-Remedy is a management platform for relay nodes (primarily reverse proxy nodes) for blocked content in a cyber-censored environment.
+Remedy is a platform which helps in managing relay nodes (primarily reverse proxy nodes) that provide access to blocked content in a cyber-censored environment.

 ### Features

 Remedy is designed to facilitate :
 * Monitoring of performance & traffic on relay nodes
-* Visualize traffic of distribution campaigns  on a per-campaign basis
+* Visualize traffic of relays based on the dissemination channel that were used to publicise their existence
 * Monitoring of in-country health status for each relay node
-* Detecting in a timely manner any blocking event on each node, & which blocking technique is used
+* Detecting in a timely manner any blocking event on each node & which blocking technique is used
-* Mitigate any blocking event automatically
+* Mitigate any blocking event automatically by automating the deployment and configuration of relay nodes.

 ### The platform